 The parable of the race.

-"Excitement grew as the day of the race drew near.
+This is the response of people who have just been informed of a race which will have no end and will end boredom and be exciting."Excitement grew as the day of the race drew near.
 Thousands gathered in the appointed town, at the appointed place.
 Most came to observe, skeptical about the news.
 "Its too good to be true," they said.
 "It'sg just a silly rumor started by some teenage troublemakers.
 But let's stick around and see what happens anyways."

-ld not resist the invitation, arriving in their running shorts and shoes.
+Others could not resist the invitation, arriving in their running shorts and shoes.
 As they waited for the appointed time, they stretched and jogged in place and chattered among themselves with nervous excitement.
 At the appointed time they gathered at the starting line, heard the gun go off, and knew it was time to run.

 Then something very curious happened.
 The runners took a step or two or three across the starting line, and then abruptly stopped.
 One man fell to his knees, crying, "I have crossed the starting line!
 This is the happiest day of my life!"
 He repeated this again and again, and even began singing a song about how happy this day was for him.